 About 12 minutes away from the Las Vegas Strip

-So you’ve had a matcha green tea latte at Starbucks, but have you tried a matcha parfait or matcha shaved ice?
+So you’ve had a matcha green tea latte at Starbucks, but have you tried a matcha parfait (pictured above) or matcha shaved ice?
 You can get both at Matcha Cafe Maiko!

 Cafe Maiko is a really cute cafe in Las Vegas Chinatown that specializes in everything matcha.
 They serve matcha (green tea) flavored soft serve, lattes, coffee & desserts.
 If you just want hot green tea, they have that too.